MrBisquit/WeatherCollector/README.md

 - Pimoroni Weather Kit (*)
   - You don't have to use it, but it's what it was built for.
   - [Enviro Weather (Pico W Aboard) - Weather Station Kit](https://shop.pimoroni.com/products/enviro-weather?variant=40056776917075)

+## What does it come with?

+WeatherCollector comes with 2 Frontend UI options (**Old Style UI** is not supported):
+- Old Style UI (Original UI Flavour)
+- New React UI (Better UI Fravour, supported)

+It also comes with:
+- A database provider server (Uses PrismaDB)
+- An AI server (Automatic learning, prediction making)
+- Two Frontends (As mentioned above)
+- API server + Authentication

+Plus, it's **modular**!
+Meaning you can pick and choose what you want to use, if you don't like Prisma, you can make your own database provider ([Find out how to](docs/custom-db.md)).
+If you don't want AI predictions, you don't have to have it.
+You don't have to have two Raspberry Pis (Although it's recommended), in fact, you don't even need any, you can use whatever supports this, though it may be a little challenging getting things working as I won't write documentation for any of that.